WeblateOrg/weblate/docs/admin/upgrade.rst

             FROM      mysql://weblate:password@localhost/weblate
             INTO postgresql://weblate:password@localhost/weblate

-       WITH include no drop, truncate, create no tables, create no indexes, reset sequences, data only
+       WITH include no drop, truncate, create no tables, create no indexes, no foreign keys, disable triggers, reset sequences, data only

        ALTER SCHEMA 'weblate' RENAME TO 'public'
        ;